mkoryak/address-validator/README.md

     `options`: an object containing:
       `countryBias`: more likely to find addresses in this country.
 Think of this as you where you are searching "from" to find results around you. (use ISO 3166-1 country code)
       `countryMatch`: match results in this country only.
-(ISO 3166-1 country code)
+(ISO 3166-1 country code) `key`: optional google api key (if used will submit requests over https)

 addressValidator.Address class
 ------------------------